mnuck/chess/games/chess/BixNix/README.md

 - Stalemate detection
 - 100 ply capture / pawn move detection
 - Threefold Board State Repetition detection
+- Opponent-initiated draws valued same as being checkmated.
+Some of y'all lack threefold detection and blunder your way into a tie.
+If I refuse to let myself get into a situation where you have the power to make that blunder, I get fewer ties.

 ### Move Generation
 - Metadata cached into 32 bit integer, accelerating move application
 - Flag available for "Best Possible Move", triggering immediate move send
 - Lazy inCheck filtering
+- Moves stored in custom "Framed Stack" data structure to maximize locality

 ### Move Ordering
 - PV Move first, if valid